UMR-CNRM/vortex/sphinx/gettingstarted.rst

 * Running complex programs (but also very simple scripts);
 * Communicating with the outside world (by providing tools acting as gateways to external services);
 * Creating tasks and jobs using a templating system.

+Although Vortex has initially been created to run Numerical Weather Prediction on a super-computer, it is generic enough to be used with other kinds of workloads and servers.

 In the following five sub-sections, we will have a closer look to each of these key features.